Women, Don’t Go on Diets but Focus on Making Healthier Food Choices Instead!

 Why do we Diet?

 The core idea behind dieting is that we’re not happy with how we look.
-Whether we need to lose some weight or not (53% of dieters are already at a healthy weight!!), we have an ideal about how we should look.
-This ideal is really a conditioning from the media and the fashion industry and is not based on reality.
+Whether we need to lose some weight or not (53% of dieters are already at a healthy weight!!), we have an ideal picture about how we should look.
+This ideal is really based on conditioning from the media and the fashion industry and not on reality.

 Reason # 1 Why Diets Don’t Work

 They’re NOT sustainable!

 The very concept of a diet is that it’s temporary.
 We change our habits for a certain amount of time to get the desired results.
 The problem is that once we stop, we go back to the food habits and choices that caused the weight gain in the first place!

 Moreover, diets lead to yoyo dieting or weight cycling.
 When your weight comes up and down several times in your lifetime, this has dangerous consequences on your health.

 Reason # 2 Why Dieting Doesn’t Work

 It starts with the premise that there’s something WRONG with us!

 We take on for ourselves external perception and pressure, yes the media and fashion, but also our parents, our peers.
 Their perception is that we have a defect.
 We’re weak.
 We lack will-power.
 We’re different and don’t fit in.

 The message is that if we stand out, we’re not going to be safe and accepted.

 For a long time women of color were not okay because they didn’t look white and so they used lightening creams to lighten their skin and products that burned the scalp to straighten their hair.

 Reason # 3 Why Being on a Diet Doesn’t Work